Khalil al-Hayya: Political career

-Views
+Political views

 He has advocated for maintaining strong relations with Iran.

 In 2009, al-Hayya addressed coercive measures, such as mandates for female lawyers to wear hijabs and prohibitions on public touching, stating, "Neither the government nor Hamas has come out with any decision regarding such orders.
 We are an Islamic resistance movement that will never oblige anyone against his or her will.
 Advice is the best tactic."
 His remarks came amid tensions with extremist factions advocating for stricter religious enforcement in Gaza.

 In 2011, al-Hayya called on the United Nations to recognize Palestine within its pre-1948 borders.

 Al-Hayya said Hamas attacked Israel on October 7th since it was necessary to "change the entire equation and not just have a clash," he also said: “We succeeded in putting the Palestinian issue back on the table, and now no one in the region is experiencing calm."
 Speaking to The New York Times, he said that Hamas's goal is not "to run Gaza and bring it water and electricity" but to renew attention on the Palestinian cause, and he said Hamas began October 7 to tell people that the Palestinian cause would not die.

 In November 2021, al-Hayya stated in an interview with Al Jazeera that the Palestinian Authority (PA) is “no longer accepted” by the Palestinian people, claiming it has become a burden on the Palestinian cause.
 He called for a redefinition of the PA’s role based on a comprehensive national vision and emphasized the need for a revamped leadership "on the basis of a political program representing all the Palestinians and a mechanism for confronting the occupation."
 He condemned the security coordination between PA forces and Israel in the West Bank and blamed Abbas for the rift between the West Bank and Gaza Strip.

 In November 2023, al-Hayya called the October 7 attack "a great act", and stated that Hamas leadership knew that "the reaction to this great act would be big".

-In April 2024, al-Hayya said that Hamas would agree to a cease-fire with Israel, lay down its arms and transform into a political party if an independent Palestinian state is established on the pre-1967 borders.
+In April 2024, al-Hayya said that Hamas would agree to a ceasefire with Israel, lay down its arms and transform into a political party if an independent Palestinian state is established on the pre-1967 borders.
 He also clarified that the proposed Palestinian state would require "the return of Palestinian refugees" to present-day Israel.

 In October 2024, after the killing of Yahya Sinwar, al-Hayya said that "Hamas is moving forward until the establishment of the Palestinian state on all Palestinian soil with Jerusalem as its capital."

 In January 2025, al-Hayya called the October 7 attack a "historic moment" and praised the attack as a "military accomplishment" and "a source of pride for our people… to be passed down from generation to generation".